Yaquinto Publications: History

 One of the more distinctive offerings by Yaquinto was Swashbuckler.
 This game simulated individual combat in the context of either a bar room brawl or a hostile boarding attack on a sailing vessel.
-A lighter treatment than the typical wargame, it might best be thought of as role-playing in a film as opposed to actually simulating swordplay, as it included player actions such as throwing mugs of beer, swinging on chandeliers, and whiffing a feathered hat in an opponents face to distract them.
+A lighter treatment than the typical wargame, it might best be thought of as role-playing in a film as opposed to actually simulating swordplay, as it included player actions such as throwing mugs of beer, swinging on chandeliers, and whiffing a feathered hat in an opponent's face to distract them.

 Yaquinto were the first publishers of the highly successful The Sword and The Flame wargame rules.

 Yaquinto Publications was also the publisher of early works by game designer James M. Day, specifically titles Panzer, 88, and Armor.
 Panzer, as well as the rest of these games (that were based on the same game system) both as boardgames and as wargame titles were groundbreaking for their time and led at least in part to the detailed derivatives that produced later computer-based simulations.

 In the early 1980s, the company attempted to expand into the then-lucrative role-playing games market, releasing three products: Man, Myth & Magic (1982), a Roman-themed fantasy RPG, Pirates & Plunder (1982), a pirate RPG, and Timeship (1983), a Time travel RPG.

 In 1979, the impact of personal computers on simulation gaming was too far over the horizon for the founders to see how quickly the market would shift against this style of gaming.
 Along with several other companies started at that time, Yaquinto only survived a handful of years.
 By 1983 it had closed its doors, though the printing company continued, being acquired by Cartamundi in 2006.

 In 2018, Precis Intermedia acquired the rights to Man, Myth & Magic and Timeship.